PSHE (including RSE) & Citizenship SMSC Overview

 To ensure we have successful independent learners, pupils need regular opportunities to reflect on and identify what they have learned, what needs to be learned next and what they need to do to continue their learning.
 All staff need to be clear about the progress and achievements of the pupils, and how their learning might be improved.
 Assessment has to be an integral part of PSHE/RSE education, however the personal nature of this means that it cannot be assessed in the same way as most other subjects.
 It is important for staff to recognise and evidence progress and attainment in the knowledge, understanding, skills and attributes that both PSHE and RSE strive to develop.

-The model of assessment we have developed through the support of the PSHE Association is that for each new topic, or series of lessons, an initial activity is carried out that gauges pupils’ starting point in terms of their existing knowledge, skills, attitudes and beliefs.
+The model of assessment we have developed encourages the individuals to embed knowledge and skills through an initial activity is carried out that gauges pupils’ starting point in terms of their existing knowledge, skills, attitudes and beliefs.
 This is then used to inform the teacher’s planning for that topic.
-At the end of the topic or lesson an activity is carried out which allows pupils to demonstrate the progress they have made since doing the baseline activity.
+At the end of the key area or lesson an activity is carried out which allows pupils to demonstrate the progress they have made since doing the baseline activity.
 This will then demonstrate the progress they have made and can also be used to measure attainment against a set of success criteria identified by the teacher.
 The subject leader will monitor the impact and progress through learning walks, floor book looks and lesson observations.
 Pupil voice is extremely important in this process and will be captured throughout the year to ensure the development of this subject.

 Cross Curricular links